wasp-lang/wasp/web/docs/migrate-from-0-11-to-0-12.md

       Check our [Deployment docs](advanced/deployment/overview.md) for more details.

-    - **Second step:** run the migration script on the production database with `wasp db seed` command.
+    - **Second step:** run the migration scripts on the production database.

-      We wrote instructions on how to do it for **Fly.io** deployments here: https://github.com/wasp-lang/wasp/issues/1464 .
-The instructions should be similar for other deployment providers: setting up some sort of an SSH tunnel from your local machine to the production database and running your data migrations functions locally (using `wasp db seed`) with `DATABASE_URL` pointing to the production database.
+      You can do this by calling the API endpoints you defined in the previous step, just like you did locally.
+You can call the endpoint by visiting the URL in your browser, or by using a tool like `curl` or Postman.

+      For example, if you defined the API endpoint at `/migrate-username-and-password`, you can call it by visiting `https://your-server-url.com/migrate-username-and-password` in your browser.

     Your deployed app should be working normally now, with the new auth system.
     :::